mapbender/mapbender-documentation/en/book/installation/installation_git.rst

  app/console mapbender              - lists all functions from mapbender app/console help assets:install    - help for a special command

-Learn how to generate Mapbender elements with *app/console mapbender:generate:element* at :doc:`Wie können eigene Elemente erzeugt werden? <element_generate>`.
+Learn how to generate Mapbender elements with *app/console mapbender:generate:element* at `How to create your own Element? <../development/element_generate.html>`_.

 ..
  Package Build Tools